Phillip-a-richmond/PrecisionHealthVirtualEnvironment/Software/README.md

 conda --help
 ```

-### Step 1B - Get Conda in your path, if you can access ```/project/st-sturvey-1/PrecisionHealthVirtualEnvironment/Software/```
+### Step 1B - Get Conda in your path
-Source this file to get 'conda' into your PATH:
+Source this file to get 'conda' into your PATH, if you can access ```/project/st-sturvey-1/PrecisionHealthVirtualEnvironment/Software/```:
 ```
 source /project/st-sturvey-1/PrecisionHealthVirtualEnvironment/Software/miniconda3/etc/profile.d/conda.sh
 ```